kazimuth/phd/PROJECT_PROPOSAL.md

 a * (b + c) = a * b + a * c
 ```

-And figure the correct way to invoke this in the local context, correctly instantiating all the generic arguments, keeping track of customizable operator precedence and associativity rules, etc etc. If they apply it incorrectly, they can expect a long and hard-to-understand error message.
+And figure out the correct way to invoke this in the local context, correctly instantiating all the generic arguments, keeping track of customizable operator precedence and associativity rules, etc etc. If they apply it incorrectly, they can expect a long and hard-to-understand error message.

 We propose to, instead, build direct-manipulation, [**what you see is what you get**](https://en.wikipedia.org/wiki/WYSIWYG) interfaces for various kinds of algebra.
 These should provide users with large, readable visualizations of proof state -- traditional terms, commutative diagrams, etc.